rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 #### How many Cloud DNS domains and records can I have?

-By default, Cloud DNS users may have up to 500 domains (including sub-domains) and 500 records per domain per Cloud account.
-When a user submits a request to create new domains, records, or sub-domains, the system accepts the request only if the total number of existing  domains plus requested domains, sub-domains or records is within the account limits.
-If the total exceeds the account limit, the entire request is rejected and a `413 Request Entity Too Large` message is returned.
+By default, Cloud DNS users can have up to 500 domains (including sub-domains) and 500 records per domain per Cloud account.
+When a user submits a request to create new domains, records, or sub-domains, the system accepts the request only if the total number of existing  domains plus requested domains, sub-domains, or records is within the account limits.
+If the total exceeds the account limit, the entire request is rejected, and a `413 Request Entity Too Large` message is returned.
 See the
 [Cloud DNS Developer Guide](https://developer.rackspace.com/docs/cloud-dns/v1/developer-guide/) for more information on absolute limits.